azissukmawan/azissukmawan/README.md

 ### Hi! 👋 I'm Azis.

-An enthusiastic and dedicated student of Information Systems with a passion for the fascinating world oftechnology.
-Excited to learn and explore programming, new technologies.
+I’m a Bachelor of Information Systems graduate with a strong passion for technology and software development.

-Now I am active as an information system study student with an interest in the world of technology.
+Currently, I’m focusing on enhancing my skills in backend development, exploring modern frameworks, and building efficient, scalable applications.
+Eager to keep learning, experimenting, and contributing to exciting tech projects.

 ### Github Statistic